pallets/werkzeug/docs/tutorial.rst

 parameter called `uid`, which the function accepts.
 Then we look up the URL rule with the given uid and render a template by passing the URL object to it.

-If the URL does not exist we raise a `NotFound` exception which displays a generic "404 Page Not Found" page.
-We can later replace it by a custom error page by catching that exception before the generic `HTTPException` in our WSGI application.
+If the URL does not exist we raise a :exc:`~exceptions.NotFound` exception which displays a generic "404 Page Not Found" page.
+We can later replace it by a custom error page by catching that exception before the generic :exc:`~exceptions.HTTPException` in our WSGI application.

 The `link` view function is used by our models in the `short_url` property and is the short URL we provide.
 So if the URL uid is ``foobar`` the URL